Contexter/FountainAI-Eco-System/README.md

 ---

-This README is intended for internal documentation and as a prompt for new service creation sessions, ensuring every new service adheres to these high standards.
+This README is intended for internal documentation and as a prompt for new service creation sessions, ensuring that every new service adheres to these high standards.